Mausam1/MaximumSubArray/README.md

-# MaximumSubArray with indexes First and Last elements of Sub Array
+# MaximumSubArray with indexes of First and Last elements of Sub Array